Vortex Motion in Superfluid $^4$He: Effects of Normal Fluid Flow

-\textbf{6.
+\textbf{7.
 Discussion}\\

-Beginning with the work of Feynman \cite{Fey}, the phenomenological model of quantized vortices as classical vortex filaments subject to an effective frictional force (simulating interactions with thermal excitations in superfluid $^4$He) has been the standard approach to investigate vortex dynamics in superfluid $^4$He.
-The theoretical formulations developed in this paper provide insight into the fundamental importance of the friction term associated with the friction coefficient $\alpha$ as well as a proper rationale for the previous neglect of the other friction term associated with the friction coefficient $\alpha^\pr$.
-Further, though the friction term associated with $\alpha$, for very small $\alpha$, has little capacity to make significant contribution to the vortex motion in a quantitative way it appears to be able to change the vortex motion aspects like the vortex kink characteristics in a qualitative way.
-This becomes possible because of the ability of the friction term to play the dual roles of driving force and drag force.
+It is now generally recognized that the phenomenological model of quantized vortices as classical vortex filaments subject to an effective frictional force (simulating interactions with thermal excitations in superfluid $^4$He) provides a useful approach to investigate vortex dynamics in superfluid $^4$He.
+The theoretical formulations developed in this paper provide insight into the fundamental importance of the friction terms associated with the friction coefficient $\alpha$ as well as the previous neglect of the friction term associated with the friction coefficient $\alpha^\pr$.
+The friction term associated with $\alpha$ via the normal fluid velocity component {\it along} the vortex filament drives the Kelvin waves unstable.
+On the other hand, the friction term associated with $\alpha^\pr$, even in the presence of the normal fluid velocity components {\it transverse} to the vortex filament, is shown to produce merely an algebraic growth of the Kelvin waves hence providing further justification for the neglect of this term.
+The instability produced by the friction term associated with $\alpha$ is shown to be of parametric amplification type in certain cases.
+This term, unlike that associated with $\alpha^\pr$, therefore causes qualitative changes in the vortex kink dynamics characteristics.

 \textbf{Acknowledgments}\\